 This collection is composed of the single, handwritten diary of Elizabeth Browett.
 The cover of the diary reads: “Diary of a Poor Quaker Seamstress, 1833-4, being a pathetic record of monotonous penury.”
-Entries focus on social calls, and descriptions of Quaker meetings, Browett’s health, and her work as a seamstress in London.
+Entries focus on social calls, descriptions of Quaker meetings, Browett’s health, and her work as a seamstress in London.

-Standard Federal Copyright Law Applies (U.S. Title 17).
+Standard Federal Copyright Laws Apply (U.S. Title 17).

 Most of the materials in this catalog are not digitized and can only be accessed in person.
 Please see our website for more information about visiting Haverford College Quaker & Special Collections Library